vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-### How do I pop back manually?
+### Manually Pop Back

-In SwiftUI, In situations where your view needs to perform a manual pop-back to the previous screen, you should use the `dismiss` environment value as shown here.
-We have modified our `PersonView` struct from before and added a new button with the title of `"Pop back"` which the user can tap on in order to pop back to the previous screen:
+In SwiftUI, in situations where your view needs to perform a manual pop-back to the previous screen, you use the `dismiss` environment value as shown here.
+In this example, a new button, with the title of `"Pop back"`, has been added to the the `PersonView` struct.
+When the user taps on this button, they pop back to the previous screen:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/popback_in_swiftui/popback_in_swiftui/ContentView.swift (PopBackExample)"?> -->
 ```swift